Introduction to Device Policy

 - Offline policy enforcement — even without network access, the device enforces the policy locally.

-- You can create alerts for Device Policy interruptions.
+- You can create alerts for Device Policy violations.

-Device Policy allows you to create a set of settings (brightness, volume, timers, Core App version, feature flags, etc.) and apply this set of settings to any number of devices.
+Device Policy allows you to create a set of settings (brightness, volume, timers, Core App version, feature flags, applets, plugins, runners, and more) and apply this set of settings to any number of devices.

 Once the Device Policy is applied to the device, it's automatically enforced locally on device and also from the cloud.
 Any change to the Device Policy will be propagated to all devices using such policy.